mori-b/aioconnectors/README.md

 You can execute local shell commands by preceding them with a \"\!\".
 You can also upload files during a chat, by typing \"\!upload \<file or dir path\>\".
-A directory will be transferred as a zip file.
+Files are uploaded to /tmp/aioconnectors.
+A directory is transferred as a zip file.

 -On client side, you can also directly upload a file or directory to the server without opening a chat :